Tonight's the Night (Neil Young album)

-Tonight's the Night is the sixth studio album by Canadian / American songwriter Neil Young.
+Tonight's the Night is the sixth studio album by Canadian-American songwriter Neil Young.
 It was recorded in August–September 1973, mostly on August 26, but its release was delayed until June 1975.
 It peaked at No. 25 on the Billboard 200.
-In 2003, the album was ranked number 331 on Rolling Stone magazine's list of the 500 greatest albums of all time, moving up to number 330 in the list's 2012 edition and climbing further to number 302 in the 2020 update.
 The album is the third and final of the so-called "Ditch Trilogy" of albums that Young released following the major success of 1972's Harvest, whereupon the scope of his success and acclaim became so difficult for Young to handle that he subsequently experienced alienation from his music and career.

-Content

-Tonight's the Night is a direct expression of grief.
-Crazy Horse guitarist Danny Whitten and Young's friend and roadie Bruce Berry had both died of drug overdoses in the months before the songs were written.
-The title track mentions Berry by name, while Whitten's guitar and vocal work highlight "Come on Baby Let's Go Downtown"; the latter was recorded live in 1970.
-The song would later appear, unedited, on a live album from the same concerts, Live at the Fillmore East, with Whitten credited as the sole author.
+In 2003, the album was ranked number 331 on Rolling Stone's list of the 500 Greatest Albums of All Time, moving up to number 330 in the list's 2012 edition and climbing further to number 302 in the 2020 update.